turbopape/milestones/README.md

 Although the prototype showcases the main idea, this repository is the official one, i.e, contains latest versions and is more thoroughly tested.

+## Code Of Conduct
+Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## License and Credits

 Copyright © 2016 Rafik Naccache and [Contributors](./CONTRIBUTORS.md).
 Distributed under the terms of the [MIT License] (https://github.com/turbopape/milestones/blob/master/LICENSE).